-Soil samples must be sent away BY THE LANDOWNER to a soil lab of his or her choosing.
+Soil samples must be mailed by a homeowner to a soil lab of his or her choosing.
 Soil tests range in price.
 We suggest contacting a few different labs before choosing one in order to compare pricing and compare what information each lab provides in their soil test.
 Instructions on soil sampling and a list of soil laboratories in Ohio can be found at the link below.

 Medina County Soil and Water Conservation District, Medina, OH

 6090 Wedgewood Rd (rt 161)., Medina, OH / pH: 330.722.9322

 - $18.00 per sample

 - Bring 2 cups of soil in ziplock to their location.
 They will process and mail to lab.

 This list is provided to the public for informational purposes only.
 Inclusion on this list does not serve as an endorsement or approval of services, vendors, or companies by the Ohio State University or OSU Extension.
 The Ohio State University is not responsible for persons who use information from this form or any business transactions

 Hay & Forage Testing